 SLIGHT SPOILERS IF YOU HAVEN’T READ WUTHERING HEIGHTS!

-Alison Dean’s historical fiction; Nelly Dean: A Return to Wuthering Heights runs alongside the classic Wuthering Heights by Emily Bronté and follows with more details the character of Nelly Dean and her life with the Earnshaws.
+Alison Case’s historical fiction; Nelly Dean: A Return to Wuthering Heights runs alongside the classic Wuthering Heights by Emily Bronté and follows with more details the character of Nelly Dean and her life with the Earnshaws.

 Beginning before the death of Catherine and Hindley Earnshaw’s mother, the author uses her creative license to imagine what might have happened with Nelly’s life whilst the events of Wuthering Heights were unfolding.
 The girl and housekeeper Nelly Dean who many will already know from Wuthering Heights grows up with the Earnshaw children, Alison Case develops on this relationship as she explores the character creating other events that coincide with those that have happened in Wuthering Heights.